 An example of programs that require an adaptive management approach to restoration are projects funded by the National Fish and Wildlife Federation as part of the Gulf Environmental Benefit Fund (NFWF-GEBF).
 These projects explicitly require an adaptive management plan to guide the restoration process.
-Extensive data management plans are mandatory to capture data collected and analyzed as part of these programs with the overall purpose of creating opportunities to improve future restoration actions by maximizing learning from previous and ongoing restoration efforts.
+Extensive data management plans are also mandated to capture data collected and analyzed with the overall purpose of creating opportunities to improve future restoration actions by maximizing learning from previous and ongoing restoration efforts.
 The Lone Cabbage Reef (LCR) restoration project is a large restoration effort in the eastern Gulf of Mexico funded by NFWF-GEBF.
-The project’s primary goal is to restore specific historical oyster reefs so that they may be plastic to sea level rise, and fluctuations in river discharge.
+The project’s primary goal is to restore specific historical oyster reefs so that they may be resilient to changing sea level and river discharge.
 This project generates data from multiple sources including continuous autonomous water quality data from sensors and observations of oyster populations from field biologists.
 These data are generated at different time frequencies with sensor data obtained at hourly time intervals from multiple spatial locations and biological data collected at discrete time intervals from multiple spatial locations.
 For both cases, there is a need to prepare data, meet data quality standards, and complete routine analyses of data to ensure data collected are useful for project objectives.
 Because this is a long-term restoration project with numerous uncertainties in how the ecosystem will respond to restoration actions, developing a data management and workflow system that automates as many aspects of the workflow including QA/QC, measurement errors, and inconsistency in naming conventions is essential.
 Creating this workflow will allow for rapid analyses of data to inform decision making related to sensor deployment or modifying the reef restoration process through additional construction efforts.
-Below is an example of an adaptive management process (Figure 1) used to " help to identify management strategies that are most likely to succeed in relation to clearly articulated goals ", (Schreiber et al., 2004).

 Figure 1- (Schreiber et al., 2004) The adaptive management process (Figure adapted with permission from Bearlin et al., 2002).